erbsland-dev/erbsland-unittest/doc/chapters/get-started/02-cmake-configuration.rst

 This CMake configuration:

-* **Defines the Minimum CMake Version**: Ensures compatibility with CMake 3.20 or newer.
+* **Defines the Minimum CMake Version**: Ensures compatibility with CMake 3.23 or newer.
 * **Sets the Project Name**: Defines the project as ``ExampleUnitTest``.
 * **Includes Subdirectories**:

-  - :file:`erbsland-unittest`: The Erbsland UnitTest framework.
+  - :file:`erbsland-unittest`: The Erbsland Unit Test framework.
   - :file:`example-lib`: The application or library being tested.
   - :file:`unittest`: The unit test binaries and supporting files.